Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games: Co-investment with Payoff Sharing

 In the first design stage, operators act independently, without negotiation or coordination.
-Their interactions are modeled as a non-cooperative \gls{acr:ndg}, as in \cref{def:NDG}, where each operator optimizes its own network investments given the presence of others.
-Based on the model specifications presented in \Cref{sec:Mobility Systems}, the local optimization problem~$\mathsf{Loc}_i$ for operator~$i$ can be formulated as:
+They engage in a non-cooperative \gls{acr:ndg}, as defined in Definition~\ref{def:NDG}, where each operator optimizes its own network investments.

-where $\tup{1-\beta_i} B_i$ is the Stage 1 budget allocated by operator~$i$ to its own network without cooperation.
-Constraints in \cref{eq:nd_budget} ensure that the cost does not exceed the available funds at this stage.